Brazil gears up for big oil auction amid heavy security

 Oil unions are on strike against it, demonstrators have taken to the streets, and some groups have gone to court to try to stop the auction, calling it a sell-out of precious national resources to foreign interests.

-Most major oil companies, including Exxon Mobil Corp (XOM.N), Chevron Corp (CVX.N) and BP Plc (BP.L), declined to participate, concerned government rights to dictate investment and development decisions will turn the tens of billions of dollars needed to explore and develop Libra into a loss.
+Most major oil companies, including Exxon Mobil Corp , Chevron Corp and BP Plc, declined to participate, concerned government rights to dictate investment and development decisions will turn the tens of billions of dollars needed to explore and develop Libra into a loss.

 Only 11 companies signed up for the auction, a quarter of the “more than 40” that the head of Brazilian oil regulator ANP, Magda Chambriard, had predicted.